| |

 Remove from the oven and let cool a little bit.

-How to Freeze Pumpkin Puree
+How to Store and Freeze Pumpkin Puree

 To thaw pumpkin puree, I like to place it in a bowl of cold water for 10 to 15 minutes.
 Or you can place the bag of pumpkin in a bowl in the fridge the night before to thaw.